 Legal Concerns After a Spinal Injury

-In Oklahoma, the law allows you to pursue a claim as long as you were less than 51% responsible for what happened.
-If you’re partially at fault, the amount you can recover is reduced based on your share of responsibility.
+In Oklahoma, you can pursue a claim if you were less than 51% at fault for your injury.
+If you are found partially at fault, your compensation will be reduced in proportion to your percentage of responsibility.

-Timing also matters.
-Oklahoma has a two-year statute of limitations for filing a personal injury lawsuit.
+Timing also matters — you generally have two years from the date of the injury to file a personal injury lawsuit.
 Waiting too long can affect your ability to take legal action.

 Why Legal Help Matters

-The legal system isn’t easy to navigate, especially when you’re recovering.
+Navigating the legal system can be overwhelming, especially while you’re focusing on recovery.
 A qualified attorney can help you gather evidence, interpret medical records, and build a case that reflects the full impact of your injury.
-Call 405-232-6490 to schedule your free consultation with one of our attorneys at Johnson & Biscone.
+If you’re facing life after a spinal cord injury, call Johnson & Biscone at 405-232-6490 to schedule your free consultation.
+We’ll listen, review your options, and fight for the compensation you deserve.